CirKu17/b4t/README.md

 Just copy the server-side files to your website.
 (Refer to Files section)

 The perl script uses the following modules:
-- Regexp::Common
+* Regexp::Common
-- Template
+* Template
-so be sure they are installed
+so be sure they're installed

 Files
 ------

-- Client-side:
+Client-side:

 * post.txt` or thenameyouwant : is the post text file you write and pass to the script.